top of page

 But some weeks, the butterfly effect stories belong to other characters:

 Alexa stops to help a tourist with directions.
 Misses her bus.
 Takes the next one.
-Bumps into Xio who led her past three crowded rooftop bars to a terrace above a bookstore—no menu, no crowds, just someone's abuelita making the best albondigas in the city.
+Bumps into Xio who led her past three crowded rooftop bars to a terrace above a bookstore: no menu, no crowds, just someone's Abuelita making the best albóndigas in the city.

 Tina lends her bike pump to a stranger at the Tustin Playground.
 Hours later, that same stranger walks into her spin class with the address and time for a secret midnight tea ceremony.
 Tina goes.
 Meets her favorite singer.